What are the retention schedules?

 The schedules are guides to the types of documents your office might generate and the legal requirements for keeping or disposing of them.
 As an institution of the University System of Georgia, UGA employees are obliged to use the schedules approved by the Board of Regents.
 They can be found here.

 Why must we use the schedules?

 The Board of Regents has adopted the schedules to ensure that all University System organizations can meet the requirements of the Georgia Records Law and the Georgia Open Records Law.
-In addition, the rules of the schedules consider recommendations for good business practices of various professional organizations.
+In addition, the rules of the schedules consider recommendations from good business practices of various professional organizations.

 What can the schedules do for me?